WeizhiGao/SE23/proj1/part3.md

 ## Overview
 The project we choose is **Slashbot** ([Link](https://github.com/secheaper/slashbot)).
 It is a Telegram Bot that assists users in recording daily expenses on a local system.

-There are mainly four steps to deploy the **Slashbot**:
+There are mainly four steps to deploy and run the **Slashbot**:

     1. Install a python environment for running the project
     2. Install Telegram desktop application and login in
     3. Create a bot by BotFather and get the api token for python
     4. Run a python file in Terminal
+    5. Use functions from the /menu to make operations on expenses.

 After these four steps, we can use the **Slashbot**.
 However, there were two main problem while deploying **Slashbot**:

     1. (Step 1) Environment Problem: fail to install the python environment according to the requirements.txt file in macOS system
     2. (Step 4) Running Problem: fail to run bot.py file
-    3. (Step 12) Function fail: fail to send email regarding all expenses history.
+    3. (Step 5) Function fail: fail to send email regarding all expenses history.

 We will describe the two challenges in the next section.